 - Financial synergy.
 Vertical mergers can help the merged company’s finances by reducing operating costs and using these savings to fund expansion, reduce debt or increase credit.

 - Managerial synergy.
 The management team can be strengthened by streamlining team operations and, in some cases, navigating redundancies.

 - Operational synergy.
 The supply-chain process can be simplified.

 How Vertical Mergers Differ From Other Types of Mergers

 Another common type of merger is a horizontal merger.
-As its name suggests, this is when a company merges or swallows up a competitor in the same space.
-An excellent example of a horizontal merger is when T-Mobile and Sprint merged in 2020, when two companies with a similar product and customer base became one.
+As its name suggests, a horizontal integration happens when a company merges or swallows up a competitor in the same space.
+An excellent example is when T-Mobile and Sprint merged in 2020, when two companies with a similar product and customer base became one.
 This type of merger merely increases market share and reduces competition in the field.

 A vertical merger, by contrast, takes two companies in the same space but operating in different phases in the supply chain and gives the merged company an advantage that the two companies never could have achieved working alone.
 The takeaway: A horizontal merger is the merging of two similar companies; a vertical merger is two companies in the same general field, but not competitors, merging to achieve greater goals than either company can reach alone.

 Another subset of the vertical merger is the issue of forward and backward integration.
 Forward integration is when a company takes control of an entity that is downstream of its capabilities in the supply chain — for example, a beverage company acquiring a distributor.
 Backward integration is when a company acquires a company that is upstream of it in the supply chain — such as the aforementioned beverage company acquiring a container-manufacturing company.
 In both instances, the merged company is taking a far greater role in the supply chain.